 If you're outfitting a small room, consider taping off your potential couch placement to make sure your measurements feel right.

 Then, pick a couch height and depth that feels right for you.
 What feels coziest to your best friend may feel way too deep for you.
-The best way to determine this measurement is to curl up on couch you (or a friend or family member) already owns.
+The best way to determine this measurement is to curl up on couch you (or a friend or family member) already own.
 Too deep?
 Buy something smaller.
 Too skinny?
-You'll know to buy larger.
+You'll know to buy something larger.
 Just right?
-Jot down that measurement — you've found a winner.Continue to 3 of 9 below.
+Jot down that measurement—you've found a winner.Continue to 3 of 9 below.

 03 of 09